-If you ask our team, DeWalt has a better warranty because its duration often ranges from 3 to 7 years.
+In my opinion, DeWalt has a better warranty because its duration often ranges from 3 to 7 years.
 But just like Craftsman, damaged parts of your hammer drills or any tool aren’t covered, especially if it’s due to a wear and tear situation.
-On the bright side, this brand offer one year of free service.
+On the bright side, this brand offers one year of free service.

 Direct Comparison: Angle Grinders

-For better comparison, we went ahead and tested DeWalt DWE402 and Craftsman CMCG400B angle grinder.
+For a closer product comparison, I decided to personally test both the DeWalt DWE402 and the Craftsman CMCG400B angle grinder.

-Although the two batteries that these products run with have the same voltage, DeWalt delivers more torque during the operations.
+Although the two batteries that these products run with have the same voltage, I’ve observed that DeWalt delivers more torque during the operations.
 Besides that, it operates at a higher RPM, allowing tasks to finish faster.